leptos-rs/book/src/reactivity/14_create_effect.md

 In addition to `Effect::new()`, Leptos provides an [`Effect::watch()`](https://docs.rs/leptos/latest/leptos/reactive/effect/struct.Effect.html#method.watch) function, which can be used to separate tracking and responding to changes by explicitly passing in a set of values to track.

-`watch` takes a first argument, which is reactively tracked, and a second, which is not.
-Whenever a reactive value in its `deps` argument is changed, the `callback` is run. `watch` returns an `Effect`, which can be called with `.stop()` to stop tracking the dependencies.
+`watch` takes three arguments.
+The `deps` argument is reactively tracked while `callback` and `immediate` are not.
+Whenever `deps` is changed, `callback` is run.
+If `immedidate` is false, the callback will run only after the first change is detected of any signal that is accessed in deps. `watch` returns an `Effect`, which can be called with `.stop()` to stop tracking the dependencies.

 ```rust
 let (num, set_num) = signal(0);